moorepants/eme185/content/pages/resources.rst

 - You should only request the key if you actually need storage space.
 - Do not share the keypad entry key code.
 If you do, then you jeopardize the security people's projects.
-- Only students from our class should ever be in the room.
 - Do not work or hangout in the space.
 It is only for storage.
 - Group your items into as few boxes as possible.
 - Label all boxes and any freestanding items with a contact name and phone